scottaohara/accessible_components/README.md

 Accessible Components
 ================

 I've built some stuff.

-They used to live here, but now they all have their own repos.
+That stuff used to live here, but now that stuff has moved to the links below.

 Have a look see...